Apollo2d/AutoGame/README.md

 [MIT](https://opensource.org/licenses/MIT)

 # Author
-by kawhicurry in NJUPT in 2022/5/5
+Designed by kawhicurry in NJUPT in 2022/5/5